 Driving south will be about 2 hour drive.

-Going North to the Parks Highway, you have 5 great freestone walk and wade streams.
+Going North you could fish along the Alaska Parks Highway, you have 5 great freestone walk and wade streams.
 Willow, Little Willow, Sheep, Goose and Montana Creeks.
 These streams all have Rainbows and Grayling.
 The Grayling populations are not huge but they are in there.
 If you continue North towards Fairbanks on the Parks Hwy you will get to a point where all there are is Grayling and lots of them.
 You could drive about 4 hrs and take the Denali Hwy across to Paxon and be in a Grayling catching dream with no pressure of other anglers almost at all.
 Taking this route will be in exclusive Grayling country.

 For flies in this direction, the flies above will be good but I would add a mouse pattern (rainbows on the Parks like them critters) Red and Yellow Humpies, White Wulff, BWO's and some Parachute Adams.